-- Having some core values for your family can guide these discussions.
-What is the best thing for US (see Love Is Not Enough).
+- Core family values can guide these discussions.
+What is the best thing for US? (see Love Is Not Enough).
 For example, if you've decided as a couple that regular family dinners are important, and one of you is consistently late, or dinner isn't ready on time, then the issue can be addressed from the perspective of the joint decision you made.
 Did they really agree?
 Is there some reason they say they agree, but their behavior says something else?
 There may need to be other adjustments made to accomplish the goal.
 I realize I bring up dinner a lot, because anyone with young children or babies knows that dinner time is code for “all hell is breaking loose”.
-Babies are fussy, kids are bored or fighting, and whoever is home at that time may be at their wits end.
-So problem solve together to accomplish what you want/need to make the intention a reality.
+Babies are fussy, kids are bored or fighting, and whoever is home at that time may be at their wit's end.
+So problem-solve together to accomplish what you want/need to make the intention a reality.

-- Three magic words, when change has been requested, and continues to be ignored: HELP ME UNDERSTAND…why you aren't able to honor this request/keep this priority, etc.
+- Three magic words, when a change has been requested and continues to be ignored: HELP ME UNDERSTAND…why you aren't able to honor this request/keep this priority, etc.

-- Some changes may be a way for the other to serve, and have no immediate benefit for the other spouse.
+- Some changes may feel selfish.
+The change request may be asking your spouse to serve, and have no immediate benefit for them.
 Maybe one of you decides to run a marathon–a pretty big commitment of time and focus.
 So you ask your partner to take over some task/responsibility for a time so this goal can be realized.
 Your partner doesn't gain anything, specifically (unless they agree to run with you!)
 But there is a sense of shared accomplishment that both can celebrate at the finish line.

-Question: What are some ways you have changed for the benefit of your relationship/marriage?
+What are some ways you have changed for the benefit of your relationship/marriage?
 Have you ever resented something your partner has requested?
 How did you handle that?
 Are there ways you are a better version of yourself as a result of the give & take in marriage?
-You can leave a comment by clicking here.